xabra/rust_language_reference/Rust Cheatsheet.md

 # Builder Pattern

-The builder pattern is used to initialize larger data types where some of the parameters may be optional or need to be initialized independently using chained setters.
+The builder pattern is used to initialize larger data types where some of the fields may be optional or need to be initialized independently using chained setters.

 ```rust
 pub struct MyStruct {   // Define type to be constructed